datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
+Let us take a scenario.
 You have to predict the total rentals without the help from input features like 'Date and time','Season', 'Weather','Humidity'

 ---